 On slopes exceeding 55 degrees, glacier ice can no longer cling to the rock and will avalanche.
 Many North Cascade glaciers end on a steep slope releasing avalanches from the glacier front, examples are LeConte Glacier, Dana Glacier, Upper Curtis Glacier and Lower Curtis Glacier.
 These glaciers are spectacular to view from a distance, particularly during early spring when avalanching is heaviest, but are dangerous to set foot below.
 The avalanches end on gentler slopes, in some cases reforming into a glacier.
 This type of glacier is a reconstituted glacier, Lower Park Glacier on Mt.
 Baker, Johannesburg Glacier near Cascade Pass, and Lower Price Glacier on Mt.
 Shuksan are reconstituted glaciers.

 That glaciers move makes them almost alive in our eyes.
 That this movement is unstoppable makes them daunting.
-There is no way to stop the inexorable motion of a glacier, in the Pamir Mountains of the Soviet Union an attempt was made to stop an advancing glacier by bombing it.
-This failed, it was like bombing a sand dune, yes a large explosion occurred, but afterwards there was only slightly less snow and ice.
+There is no way to stop the inexorable motion of a glacier, in the Pamir Mountains of Russia an attempt was made to stop an advancing glacier by bombing it.
+This failed it was like bombing a sand dune, yes a large explosion occurred, but afterwards there was only slightly less snow and ice.
 In a similar fashion as glaciers slow down due to thinning from increased melting, we cannot offset this.
 On several glaciers in the Alps insulating blankets have been used to cover portions of several glaciers that are in ski areas.

 The movement of glaciers has sculpted the North Cascades into the jagged alpine range they are today.
 During the last 2.4 million years numerous ice ages have repeatedly blanketed much of the range with ice.
 The large valley glaciers carved out deep valleys, the expanded alpine glaciers carved out our alpine lakes.